-One of the most critical measurements in the delayed Source coking unit is the level measurement inside the coking drums.
+One of the most critical measurements in the delayed coking unit is the level measurement inside the coking drums.
 Due to the conditions inside of the drums this measurement is a challenging application.
-As the heavy Detector hydrocarbons are thermally cracked, the resulting hydrocarbons are then converted into a vapor as a result of the high temperature.
+As the heavy hydrocarbons are thermally cracked, the resulting hydrocarbons are then converted into a vapor as a result of the high temperature.
 As the vapors escape the viscous liquid, they tend to create a foam layer.
 This foam layer can vary depending on several parameters such as the operating temperature, pressure of the drum, type of crude or charging rate.
-To increase throughput of the unit, one of the most important of the drum and the substantial wall thickness. objectives is to fill the drum higher safely and reliably Furthermore the detector technology at the time was (Sawarkar et al, 2007).
-For this reason, it is necessary to not sensitive enough to measure the lower radiation reliably measure the foam front in the drum to ensure fields as is possible today. that it does not go over into the overhead lines and/or This type of measurement did not last long due to fractionator tower, in other words, a so-called foamthe complications posed by the internal source well over should be avoided.
-A foam-over in a delayed and drilling of the drum.
-Customers did not want to coker unit is a costly event, not only due to the loss of take the risk of losing a source during cutting of the production but also the manual labor required to clean drum.
-The shift in the industry was initially towards a the coke out of the overhead lines and fractionation neutron backscatter measurement (NBS) since both the tower.
-This cleaning can take up to two or three weeks source and detector are located outside the drum in depending on the severity of the foam-over.
-In the the same housing.
-Consequently the mounting of the meantime, many different types of technologies have device was much easier. been tried and tested to measure this level.
-Among The operation of the NBS also has some limitations them are differential pressure (DP), radar and nuclear. due to the principle of measurement.
-While the NBS Due to the extreme process conditions inside the is used to measure level in the delayed coke drums, drums, DP and radar units tend to either fail or turn in reality it measures the concentration of hydrogen out to be extremely unreliable.
+To increase throughput of the unit, one of the most important objectives is to fill the drum higher safely and reliably (Sawarkar et al, 2007).
+For this reason, it is necessary to reliably measure the foam front in the drum to ensure that it does not go over into the overhead lines and/or fractionator tower, in other words, a so-called foamover should be avoided.
+A foam-over in a delayed coker unit is a costly event, not only due to the loss of production but also the manual labor required to clean the coke out of the overhead lines and fractionation tower.
+This cleaning can take up to two or three weeks depending on the severity of the foam-over.
+In the meantime, many different types of technologies have been tried and tested to measure this level.
+Among them are differential pressure (DP), radar and nuclear.
+Due to the extreme process conditions inside the drums, DP and radar units tend to either fail or turn out to be extremely unreliable.
 Thus, almost all coke drum level measurements are some type of nuclear measurement devices.